IBM/cloud-pak-operations-cli/docs/development_guide.md

 - Use [Firefox Profiler](https://profiler.firefox.com/) to analyze the profiling data file.

-## Releasing a new version using semantic versioning
+## Testing the release of a new version using semantic versioning

 - Create a new branch, commit the code leading to a new release, and tag the commit with a semantic version: